truth table: Binary Operations 1

 truth_table.py13def logical_negation(the_input): 14 return not the_input 15 16 17def contradiction(): 18 return Nonethe terminal is my friend, and shows TypeError

-TypeError: contradiction() takes 0 positional arguments but 2 were givenbecause the test called the contradiction function with 2 arguments and this definition only takes calls with 0 arguments
+TypeError: contradiction() takes 0 positional arguments but 2 were givenbecause the test called the contradiction function with two arguments (True and True) and the definition does not allow any arguments (the parentheses are empty).

 I add TypeError to the list of Exceptions seen